-The disciplining of students with disabilities eligible for special education is governed by federal and state special education laws and the regulations promulgated there under.
+Federal and state laws and regulations provide eligible students with certain procedural rights and protections in the context of student discipline.
 These laws include the Individual with Disabilities Education Act (20 U.S.C.1041 et seq.) its implementing regulations (34 C.F.R.
-300 et seq.), Section 504 of the Re- habilitation Act of 1973 and its implementing regulations, and Massachusetts General Laws, chapter 71B and its implementing regulations (603 CMR §28.00).
+300 et seq.), Section 504 of the Rehabilitation Act of 1973 and its implementing regulations, and Massachusetts General Laws, chapter 71B and its implementing regulations (603 CMR §28.00).